abraaovilanova/api-rest-tornado-mongo/README.md

-# API REST com Tornado e Mongo
+# API REST with Python Tornado e Mongodb
 The purpose of this test is to develop a **CRUD** to facilitate the management of employees of a technology company.

 In the employee registration form on the front end of the application, you have the following fields to fill in: